HA1Andrzej/deye-hybrid-inverter-web-interface/README.md

 3. Battery charge and discharge limits to maximize its life span
 4. Mobile-friendly responsive design
 5. Automatically starts an wifi AP when it looses its wifi connection.
 The web interface through that AP can be used to connect the system with a new network.
-6. Automatically creates periodical backups of the database when an USB Stick is plugged into the Pi.
+6. Automatically creates periodical backups of the database when an USB Stick is plugged into the Raspberry Pi.
 7. ...

 # What You Need